Christian Gerhartsreiter: Prosecution

 On 3 September 2008, Gerhartsreiter was charged with furnishing a false name to a law enforcement officer following an arrest.
 His lawyers later argued that he did not do this for dishonest purposes.
 On 2 October, at a hearing requested by defense attorney Stephen Hrones, bail was revoked.
 Hrones had requested the hearing in order to seek a reduction from the $50 million cash bail under which the defendant had previously been held.
 Instead, the judge ordered the defendant to be held without bail.
 On 13 February 2009, Gerhartsreiter's attorneys filed notice that they intended to deploy an insanity defense.

 During the trial, conducted in Boston in mid-2009, Gerhartsreiter's defense team told jurors that he believed his daughter had communicated with him telepathically from London, where she and her mother moved after the divorce, begging him to rescue her.
 Two expert witnesses for the defense testified that they have diagnosed Gerhartsreiter with delusional disorder, grandiose type, and narcissistic personality disorder.
 One of the defense experts, Dr. Keith Ablow, testified that Gerhartsreiter told him that his father had been emotionally abusive during his childhood.
 Dr. James Chu, a psychiatrist for the prosecution, testified that he had diagnosed Gerhartsreiter with a "'mixed personality disorder,' with narcissistic and anti-social traits" but felt that Gerhartsreiter had exaggerated his symptoms of mental illness and was capable of knowing right from wrong.
 He noted the defendant had allegedly meticulously planned the details of the abduction well in advance.
-Gerhartsreiter did not take the witness stand.
+Gerhartsreiter himself did not take the witness stand.

 Closing arguments concluded on 8 June 2009.
 On 12 June, the jury convicted Gerhartsreiter of the kidnapping of his daughter as well as one count of assault and battery with a dangerous weapon, for ordering his getaway driver to pull away even while his daughter's social worker was hanging onto the vehicle.
 He was acquitted of a second assault charge as well as for giving a false name to police.
 The judge sentenced him to four to five years in state prison on the kidnapping count and a concurrent two to three years on the assault charge.